MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-tlsgetvalue.md

 TLS indexes are typically allocated by the [TlsAlloc](nf-processthreadsapi-tlsalloc.md) function during process or DLL initialization.
 After a TLS index is allocated, each thread of the process can use it to access its own TLS slot for that index.
 A thread specifies a TLS index in a call to [TlsSetValue](nf-processthreadsapi-tlssetvalue.md) to store a value in its slot.
 The thread specifies the same index in a subsequent call to <b>TlsGetValue</b> to retrieve the stored value.

 <b>TlsGetValue</b> was implemented with speed as the primary goal.
 The function performs minimal parameter validation and error checking.
 In particular, it succeeds if <i>dwTlsIndex</i> is in the range 0 through (<b>TLS_MINIMUM_AVAILABLE</b>– 1).
 It is up to the programmer to ensure that the index is valid and that the thread calls [TlsSetValue](nf-processthreadsapi-tlssetvalue.md) before calling <b>TlsGetValue</b>.

+Since <b>TlsGetValue</b> always sets a thread's last error, some application (e.g., custom heaps that support malloc) may need to call <b>GetLastError</b> before calling <b>TlsGetValue</b> to save the thread's last error and <b>SetLastError</b> afterwards to restore the saved last error.
+This may incur non-trivial performance cost on certain CPUs.
+To mitigate this issue, applications may call <b>TlsGetValue2</b> available on Windows 11 24H2 or later. <b>TlsGetValue2</b> is identical to <b>TlsGetValue</b> except that it never sets a thread's last error.
+Applications calling <b>TlsGetValue2</b> should avoid using 0 as a valid value, because <b>GetLastError</b> cannot be called to tell if <b>TlsGetValue2</b> fails.

 #### Examples